***For post-licensure clinicians seeking supervision toward AAMFT Approved Supervisor designation, see Mentorship.***

 Selected Scholarly Writing

-These publications reflect how I think about judgment, responsibility, and professional development in clinical practice.
+These publications reflect how I think about judgment, responsibility, and integration of theory in clinical practice.